Home » Recipes » Savory » Easy Chickpea Salad Recipe

 To make this simple chickpea salad, you’ll need the following ingredients:

-• Chickpeas – Duh!
-You’ll need one can (400 grams or 15 ounces, depending on your location) of chickpeas for this recipe, which will serve 1-2 people as a main dish.
+• Chickpeas – You’ll need one can (400 grams or 15.5 ounces, depending on your location) of chickpeas for this recipe, which will serve 1-2 people as a main dish, or 2-4 as a side.
+(If you have an extra can of chickpeas, save it for chocolate chip cookie dough hummus!)

-• Lemon juice – Fresh is best.
-Do not make this recipe with bottled or reconstituted lemon juice.
+• Lemon Juice – Fresh is best.
+Do not make this recipe with bottled juice.

 • SeasoningChili flakes, kosher salt, and ground black pepper add a key finishing touch.

-• Parmesan cheese – Opt for a decent-quality block of Parmesan grated on a box grater or microplane, rather than the cheap bagged or canned stuff.
+• Parmesan Cheese – Opt for a decent-quality block of Parmesan grated on a box grater or microplane, rather than the cheap bagged or canned stuff.
 You can also make this chickpea salad with a different hard cheese, such as Pecorino Romano or Parmigiano Reggiano.
-And feel free to double the quantity if you’re a cheese lover like me.
+Omit the cheese for a vegan chickpea salad, or double the quantity if you’re a cheese lover like me!

 When To Serve This Simple Chickpea Salad

-As a side dish, try serving this chickpea salad at summer parties, potlucks, cookouts, and picnics.
-This salad makes a great celebratory side because you can prepare it in big batches, transport it in a cooler, and serve it cold.
-This recipe is vegetarian, eggless, nut free, and gluten free (and can be made dairy free and vegan by omitting the cheese), so it’s a good choice for a gathering of guests with a variety of dietary preferences.
+As a side dish, serve chickpea salad at summer parties, potlucks, cookouts, and picnics, alongside other favorites like corn relish and macaroni salad.
+(This salad makes a great celebratory side because you can prepare it in big batches, transport it in a cooler, and serve it cold.)
+As written this recipe is vegetarian, eggless, nut-free, and gluten-free, and can be made dairy-free and vegan by omitting the cheese, so it’s a good choice for a gathering of guests with a variety of dietary preferences.

-This chickpea salad also works as main course, providing a light and nutritious option for a summer lunch or weeknight dinner.
-(It’s particularly refreshing during hot weather, because you can enjoy it cold—and because making it does not require turning on the oven!)
-I like to make a double batch of this garbanzo bean salad and store it in an airtight container in the refrigerator to enjoy for lunch throughout the week.
+Chickpea salad also works as main course for a light summer lunch or weeknight dinner.
+I like to double the recipe and store it in an airtight container in the refrigerator to enjoy for lunch throughout the week.

 As written, this recipe will serve 1-2 people as a light meal, or 2-4 people as a side dish.
-You can double, triple, or even quadruple this recipe to serve a large crowd.
+You can double, triple, or even quadruple this recipe to serve a larger crowd.

 Bowl of chickpea salad with small bowls of cheese and herbs and a striped towel